cstratopoulos/camargue/externals/extdeps.md

 The latter two are cases where Concorde was used with the flag `-i` or `-I` to solve over the blossom or subtour polytope, respectively.
-If you don't have these files, the script TODO can be used to generate them, provided
+If you don't have these files, the script `make_external_data.sh` can be used to generate them, provided

 - you have linked to a working build of Concorde in `externals`, and
 - you have created the `problems` symlink in the camargue directory.